mohammed-salah-zidane/ImagePerformer/README.md

         }
     }

-    /// Handles network path updates and resumes the continuation if the network becomes accessible.
+    /// Handles network path updates and resumes all waiting continuations if the network becomes accessible.
     ///
     /// - Parameter status: The current network path status. private func handlePathUpdate(status: NWPath.Status) async {
-        if status == .satisfied && !isResolved {
+        if status == .satisfied {
-            isResolved = true
-            continuation?.resume(returning: true)
+            // Network is now connected.
+            // Resume all waiting continuations with `true`.
+            // It's important to remove continuations after resuming them
+            // to prevent resuming them multiple times and to free up resources. while !continuations.isEmpty {
-            continuation = nil
+                let continuation = continuations.removeFirst()
-            monitor.pathUpdateHandler = nil
+                continuation.resume(returning: true)
             }
         }

-    /// Handles timeout by resuming the continuation if the network did not become accessible within the timeout. private func handleTimeout() async {
-        if !isResolved {
-            isResolved = true
-            continuation?.resume(returning: false)
-            continuation = nil
-            monitor.pathUpdateHandler = nil
+        // If the status is not satisfied, we do nothing and wait for either
+        // the network to become available or the timeout to occur.
     }

+    /// Handles timeout by resuming all waiting continuations with `false` if the network did not become accessible in time. private func handleTimeout() async {
+        // Network did not become available within the timeout duration.
+        // Resume all waiting continuations with `false`.
+        // Again, we remove continuations after resuming them to prevent
+        // resuming them multiple times and to free up resources. while !continuations.isEmpty {
+            let continuation = continuations.removeFirst()
+            continuation.resume(returning: false)
         }
+    }

     deinit {
-        monitor.cancel()
+        // Clean up by cancelling the network monitor when the actor is deallocated. monitor.cancel()
     }
 }